Photo by Efrem Efre via PPexels

 This wasn’t bravado.
 Montoya was one of the few drivers who made Schumacher sweat.
 At San Marino, for example, he pushed Michael so hard the seven-time world champion was forced off the track.
 Montoya’s reaction was little more than a shrug, maybe even a smirk.
 What happened there, he explained, was just racing.
 If Schumacher drove him off the track, he would have done the same.
 At least he tried, and he would always try every time to beat him.

-That was the difference.
-Others hoped simply to not get lapped.
-Montoya came to fight.
+That was the difference, other drivers hoped simply to not get lapped, but the Colombian driver came to fight.

 Why Montoya didn’t flinch

-That reveals everything.
-Montoya understood that Schumacher’s secret weapon wasn’t only speed—it was fear.
-Drivers were so overawed by Michael’s legend that they gave up before Turn 1.
-Montoya knew the only way to survive in that world was to throw all the respect out the window.
-He came in swinging, elbows out and gloves off.
-And it worked.
-Not always in the points, not always in the standings, but mentally he stood tall where others shrank.
+However, Montoya knew the only way to survive in that world was to throw all the respect out the window, he came swinging, elbows out and gloves off, and it worked, not alwais in the points or standings, but mentally he stood tall where others shrank.

 The respect Michael never expected

-Montoya wasn’t in F1 for long, and he didn’t win a title.
-But he gave the sport something it desperately needed at the time: a real, fearless rival to Schumacher’s throne.
-And in doing so, he made sure that at least one man on that grid didn’t bow before the king.
+The Colombian was not in F1 for long, he did not win a title, but he gave the sport something it desperately needed at the time; a real, fearless rival to Schumacher’s throne, and in doing so, he made sure that at least one man on the grid did not bow before the king.